FigerPrintLab/MouseModule/README.md

 ### Software

-The program is written in C and it captures all the relevant mouse vents in order to fenerate the appropriate hardware signals on spcific GPIOs.
-The software should be run on the miniaml version of the Pi OS (Raspberry Pi OS Lite) because of the lack of a graphical server which could behave weirdly with the mouse events.
-In order to compile it yuo need to install the [`pigpio` library](https://abyz.me.uk/rpi/pigpio/) which requires privileged permissions to run.
+The program is written in C and it captures all the relevant mouse events in order to generate the appropriate hardware signals on specific GPIOs (listed below).
+The software should be run on the minimal version of the Pi OS (Raspberry Pi OS Lite) because of the lack of a graphical server which could behave weirdly with the mouse events.
+In order to compile it you need to install the [`pigpio` library](https://abyz.me.uk/rpi/pigpio/) which requires privileged permissions to run.

 ```sh
 # clone the repository